 One of the assumptions of the difference of Gaussians model (Enroth-Cugell and Robson, 1966) is that ganglion cells linearly add signals from both center and surround mechanisms for all points in space.
 This suggested that ganglion cells could be tested for spatial linearity.
 Enroth-Cugell (Fig. 11a) and Robson discovered that some cells (X-cells) pass the test, while others (Y-cells) do not, despite the fact that all receptive field data are well represented by the DOG model.

 Fig. 11a.
-Christina Enroth-Cugell trained in Ragnar Granit's laboratory in Sweden.
-An emigre to the USA, she collaborated with John Robson to record ganglion cell physiology in the cat retina.
+Christina Enroth-Cugell and John Robson recorded ganglion cell physiology in the cat retina in the late sixties.
 They discovered basic differences in spatial linearity between ganglion cells so defining X and Y types in cat retina.